 Three miles later I was in Summerhaven, and after missing the turn and righting myself by talking to a local, or at least a local tourist from Tucson, I started the climb up the ski road.
 After almost 30 miles of climbing at 5-6%, the road kicked up to 8-9% with grades of 12%.
 I was hurting.

-I’m not the strongest climber – just enthusiastic, and my bike at home is made from carbon fiber (light) with a triple ring up front (low of 30 teeth) and a pretty helpful 27 or 28 tooth cassette on the rear.
-I rented an aluminum bike (not as light) with compact crank up front (low of 34 teeth — harder than 30) and a rear cassette of 23 (much harder than 27 or 28).
+I’m not the strongest climber – just enthusiastic, and my bike is made from carbon fiber (light) with a triple front ring (low of 30 teeth) and a pretty helpful 27 or 28 tooth cassette on the rear.
+I rented an aluminum bike (not as light) with compact crank (low of 34 teeth — harder than 30) and a rear cassette of 23 (much harder than 27 or 28).
 I divided one number by another and I calculate that it was 38% harder with this gear setup than the one at home.
 I may be grossly wrong because it didn’t feel any harder than maybe 35%.

 I really did not look ahead at the road – just kept turning over the pedals.
 At the end of the two miles I came to a small parking lot and the road was fenced off with a no trespassing sign.
 The end.

 There was no summit sign.
 In fact, I don’t think this was the true summit if there is a true summit.
 But it’s as far as the road allowed.
 I met three women from Germany having a picnic in the back of a pickup truck.
 They were gracious enough to take my picture and offered me a tomato.
-I declined.
+I declined the tomato.

 I headed back down the road, and came to a hairpin curve and pulled over for another photo op.
 None up here offered a clear view but this was one of the best.
 Two women had pulled over and were picnicking by the drop off.
 They offered me a nectarine and strawberries.
 I accepted.

-Reaching the valley floor it was hot – it hot 100 degrees – and I regretted not having stopped for more water before my descent.
+Reaching the valley floor it was hot – it hot 100° – and I regretted not having stopped for more water before my descent.
 I was parched, again, but the car was only 5-6 miles away.